-For the general design the resonance frequency and quality factor have to be chosen for the dipole and reference resonator of the CBPM.
-Both parameters should be similar for the dipole and reference resonator to simplify the signal processing.
-Since the inner tube diameter is 6 mm with a cut-off frequency of 29 GHz this high cut-off this is not a limitation.
-To provide synergies for the already developed electronics the resonance frequency of f = 3.3 GHz is defined.
-The repetitive bunch frequency of 1 MHz allow only for a fast decaying signal, therefore a low loaded quality factor of Q_L = 70 is chosen which results in a bandwidth of 47 MHz.
-This allows a monitor production in stainless steel.
-The basic design is depicted from the SACLA facility [7] which was modified for the European XFEL [6]; in addition a design for the SINBAD accelerator with 34 mm diameter was developed in 2018 [19].
-The quality factor and resonance frequency of the new design for FLASH 1 are similar to the European XFEL and SINBAD CBPMs for synergy but with other tube diameters and resonator thicknesses.
+- Resonance frequency and quality factor should be similar for the dipole and reference resonator to simplify the signal processing. - To receive a reliable resonance field with this tube diameter a resonance frequency of f = 3.3 GHz is defined. - The relative low beam repetition rate would allow to use a long ringing signal to analyze the waveform.
+Therefore a relative high quality factor with a long decay time could be applied.
+But the voltage amplitude and following the sensitivity would be small therefore a low loaded quality factor of $Q_1 = 70$ is chosen which results in a bandwidth of 47 MHz. - This allows a monitor production in stainless steel. - The basic design is depicted from the SACLA facility [4] which was modified for the European XFEL [5]. - The quality factor and resonance frequency of the new design are similar to the European XFEL CBPMs for synergy but with other tube diameter and resonator thickness of the dipole resonator.